ericthewry/ericthewry.github.io/my-site/careerex.md

 routers to fail.

 ### Task 0: Login, Download and Install

-Your username is CIT-ph318.
-Your password is Password1.
-(Sorry Meryl!)

 To kick things off, you will need to install _Processing_ and download the starter code.